Vasant Narasimhan: Early life

-Narasimhan was born in Pittsburgh in 1976 to Iyengar Brahmin parents who originated from Tamil Nadu, India.
+Narasimhan was born in Pittsburgh in 1976 to parents who originated from Tamil Nadu, India.
 His parents came to the US from India in the 1960’s and early 1970’s and started the Shri Venkateshwara temple in Penn Hills, Pittsburgh which he has stated was influential in his upbringing.
 Narasimhan's mother was a nuclear engineer for Public Service Electric and Gas Company and his father was an executive at Hoeganaes Corporation.

 Narasimhan received his bachelor's degree in biological sciences from University of Chicago, his M.D. from Harvard Medical School and his master's degree in public policy from the John F. Kennedy School of Government.

 During his undergraduate and post-graduate studies, he worked on public health programs including the National HIV Treatment Program in Botswana, the American Red Cross in The Gambia and child poverty in India.
 Paul Farmer and Jim Kim were his mentors and thesis advisors.